Revision Rhinoplasty Surgery: Fixing a Bad Nose Job –

 Successful rhinoplasty involves both art and science to achieve a nasal shape that is beautiful, natural and structurally sound for the rest of your life.
 Unfortunately, many women and men have experienced unsatisfactory and extremely disappointing results from inexperienced or unskilled surgeons.

-In these cases revision rhinoplasty performed by a talented, experienced and caring plastic surgeon can correct some or all of the damage done by the original rhinoplasty.
-Dr. Ali uses state of the art techniques – and years of experience – to perform revision rhinoplasty that yields more beautiful and natural results.
+In cases where you are unhappy with a nose job you previously had performed, revision rhinoplasty surgery by a talented, experienced and caring plastic surgeon like Dr. Ali can correct some or all of the damage done by the original rhinoplasty.
+Dr. Ali uses state of the art techniques – and years of experience – to perform revision rhinoplasty that can correct problems with old “nose jobs” and deliver more beautiful and natural results.

 Reasons for Bad Nose Jobs

-Sadly, many surgeons today still use this technique – which can result in a very unnatural “plastic-surgery” look, as well as structural defects that cause malformation over time.
+And, sadly, many incompetent surgeons still “go to far” with nose jobs – resulting in a very unnatural “plastic-surgery” look, as well as structural defects that cause malformation over time.

-In other cases, a “bad nose job” may have been the result of infection, scar formation, skin contracture or tightening that pulled on the tip, or even warping of the cartilage that changed the shape.
+In other cases, a “bad nose job” may be the result of a medical issue, such as infection, scar formation, skin contracture or tightening that pulled on the tip, or even warping of the cartilage that changed the shape.
+And even a “good” nose job can go “bad if the nose is subsequently injured by an accident, a fall, a blow, or during athletic activities.

 Risks of Revision Rhinoplasty